Redwood (musical)

 The show premiered in 2024 at the La Jolla Playhouse in California and opened on Broadway on February 13, 2025.
 The musical was originally conceived by Landau and Idina Menzel.
 It closed on May 18, 2025.

 Synopsis

 Jesse is a successful businesswoman and mother.
 Her son, Spencer, dies suddenly from an accidental overdose of drugs laced with fentanyl.
-Struggling deeply with grief and guilt, Jesse tries to avoid processing her pain, while her wife, Mel, wants to grieve openly and remember Spencer, causing tension in their marriage.
+Struggling deeply with guilt over her neglect of Spencer, Jesse tries to avoid processing her pain while her wife, Mel, wants to grieve openly and remember their son, causing tension in their marriage.

 Overwhelmed by anguish and feelings of helplessness, Jesse abruptly leaves her home and career, embarking on a solitary journey to the redwood forests of Northern California.
 There, she meets two arborists, Finn and Becca, and forms complex relationships with them and a particular redwood tree.
 The natural setting becomes a place of healing and self-discovery for Jesse, with the redwood tree symbolizing resilience, patience, and renewal.